Review Iowa's Health Insurance Requirements

 Under UI GRADCare, students must use Student Health & Wellness or University of Iowa Hospitals and Clinics for routine care and family members must use University of Iowa Hospitals and Clinics physicians.

-Currently, the most economical health insurance policy offered by the University costs about $1,560 (U.S. dollars) a year.
-Costs increase each year.
 You will get details about both policies during the International Student Orientation program.

 - Cover medically necessary procedures and prescriptions.